Sam Wood: A Day at the Races (1937)

 The Marx Brothers arrived for the filming of A Day at the Races having tested new routines at burlesque venues, and Thalberg and Wood were prepared to use this material to emulate the profitability of A Night At the Opera.
 Shortly into the filming, Thalberg unexpectedly died, at thirty-seven, from pneumonia, a loss that left Wood personally shaken.
 Wood proceeded with the picture, adhering to the formula that balanced the "romance and musical numbers" with the fulsome humor offered in the Marx Brothers sequences.

 Final years at M-G-M, 1937-1938

 After the success of his two Marx Brothers features, Wood requested and was awarded more substantial stories and scripts from M-G-M. Wood furnished the studio with "good pieces of entertainment" in his next four works "but nothing memorable".

 Navy Blue and Gold (1937): Here Wood returned to collegiate athletics, endowing this "light comedy" - starring James Stewart, Robert Young and Tom Brown—with a "rousing" Army-Navy football game.
 Florence Rice provides the love interest.

 Madame X (1937): A popular stage play by Alexandre Bisson that enjoyed numerous film adaptations until 1966, Wood directed Gladys George as the long-suffering mother who sacrifices for her children.
 Biographer Tony Thomas reports that the actress was one of the rare cases in which Wood developed a personal dislike for a player.

+Lord Jeff (1938): A sentimental tale of orphan boys preparing for an apprenticeship in the British navy.
+Popular child actor Freddy Bartholomew undergoes correction by an older fellow orphan Mickey Rooney, with assistance from Peter Lawford.

+Stablemates (1938): In Rooney's second appearance in a Wood film, a "race-track waif" he reforms the alcoholic yet good-hearted horse veterinarian Wallace Beery.
+Wood, in his handling of these inherently sentimental vehicles, avoids descending into "bathos", a temptation that "he avoided in all his films."

+During the next 10 years until his death in 1949, Wood would direct and produce his most substantial work as one of Hollywood's major filmmakers.

+Raffles (1939) and Samuel Goldwyn Productions

+A perennial favorite among filmmakers since 1904, Raffles is based on the popular short story "The Amateur Cracksman" (1899) by E.W.
+Hornung and filmed by director King Baggot in 1925, and Harry D'Arrast and George Fitzmaurice in 1930.
+Wood made the film while loaned out to Sam Goldwyn for this production.

+Raffles' stars Olivia de Havilland and debuts David Niven as the gentleman jewel thief who good-naturedly thwarts Scotland Yard.
+Wood, like a number of his fellow directors, among them King Vidor, suffered from Goldwyn's intrusiveness on the set.